 Five-year variable-rate mortgages are available in the prime minus 0.55% range (which works out to 2.45% using today’s prime rate of 3.00%).
 I can also now offer a five-year variable at prime minus 0.60%, but with slightly more restrictive terms.

 The Bottom Line: Is today’s ultra-low U.S. participation rate the cause of either cyclical or structural factors?
 While most experts are betting on the former, there are compelling trends in U.S. labour statistics to suggest that it may be the latter.
-We’ll keep an eye out as the answer to this question becomes clearer because it will play a major part in determining how fast our mortgage rates will rise in future.David Larock is an independent full-time mortgage planner and industry insider.
+We’ll keep an eye out as the answer to this question becomes clearer because it will play a major part in determining how fast our mortgage rates will rise in future.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.